temporalio/documentation/docs-src/cli/cmd-options/visibility-uri.md

   - uri
 ---

-Specify visibility archival URI.
+Specify URI for Visibility Archival.
-This cannot be changed after first-time archival is enabled.
+This cannot be changed after Archival is enabled.